NocturnalWisp/SOAR-ModExample/README.md

 3. Creating a mod.
     - Following this will help you the most: https://melonwiki.xyz/#/modders/quickstart
     - You can use the example provided in this git to create your own mod.
 This example is a small cheat menu to change health and speed values.
+4. Using the mod
+    - Build your mod inside visual studio
+    - Copy your 1 dll build file from the bin/Debug folder and paste it in the mods folder within the game location.
+    - Play the game!